hauke96/qgis-outdoor-map/README.md

 * Offsets are reversed.
 Example: Protected areas have a shading which is done by an offset to the inside of the polygon but in QGIS it's towards the outside.
 * Repeating icons aren't always working and QGIS sometimes just places the icon on the center of the line.
+* Hillshading and contour lines are always above everything else of the map.
+This is, because QGIS only creates a simple style from the `style.json` file but not separate layers as seen in Maputnik.

 ### Generate legend graphic